ether-camp/public/reputation.md

 ## Known Attacks

-- *Whitewashing* - An entity may acuire a new user and start over with the new reputation list
 - *Incorectly Reported Feedback* - Enitties may not report feedback or may not report it honestly
 - *Phantom Feedback* - Feedback provided by fake enities a.k.a sybils created for the sole purpose of providing such phantom feedback